 We aim to remove obstacles or anxieties that hinder recovery and try to fill the void that may face patients as they are discharged from hospital.

 If you or someone you care for has had a brain haemorrhage or related condition, such as an aneurysm, please contact us or simply turn up at the next group meeting.
 You will be made most welcome.

 This website will keep you updated about our friendly informal meetings, ‘Road to Recovery’ course and all our other activities.

 The information on this website is given in good faith.
 It is provided purely for general informational purposes.
 It is not intended to replace the advice of your doctor or other health professional.

 The BHSG does not give medical advice.

-The next Support Group meeting is our Christmas Meeting on
+The next Support Group meeting is our Building Confidence meeting on

 7pm - 9pm.